 Well, the dog days of summer have arrived.
 I have been so enjoying the moderate temperatures and low humidity that June brought this year.
 By the look of the weather forecast, that is all about to change.

-Honestly though, it is always ice cream season at our house!
+Honestly though, it’s always ice cream season at our house!

 Before I started making my own ice cream we had many a heated discussion in the freezer section of the grocery store.
 When it comes to ice cream I am an all in kind-a girl.
 Bring on the chocolate, the peanut butter, and throw in some caramel.
 Tim on the other hand likes is a minimalist when it comes to ice cream.
 I usually win!

-When it comes to home made ice cream recipes, my absolute favorite is Lavender Honey.
-Tim’s is Raspberry Ripple.
+When it comes to home made ice cream, my absolute favourite is lavender honey ice cream.
+Tims’ favourite is raspberry ice cream.
 Since there were fresh picked raspberries at the Farmer’s Market last weekend, Tim wins this time!

 Making ice cream at home is so easy.
 Some ice cream recipes require no churning, but I really do prefer those that do.
 Some recipes, like this raspberry ripple, require a cooked custard base and allowing it to sufficiently cool before churning, while others require no cooking at all.